tripincloud/SokoAI/README.md

 ## What Is Sokoban ?
-The sokoban is a little puzzle video game invented in Japan in the early 1980s. warehouse keeper (literal translation of name of the game) - the player - who moves in a warehouse, represented by a grid of boxes, the purpose of which is put boxes on target boxes.
+The sokoban is a little puzzle video game invented in Japan in the early 1980s.
+Warehouse keeper (literal translation of name of the game) - the player - who moves in a warehouse, represented by a grid of boxes, the purpose of which is put boxes on target boxes.
 The tray